 Alter's book could have been structured as a debunking of the First-Hundred-Days myth.
-"The hundred days themselves have been so mythologized that the real ones are barely recognizable," he observes.
-"Most of the landmark New Deal accomplishments that endure to this day -the Securities and Exchange Commission (1934), Social Security (1935) and the pro-union legislation like the Wagner Act (1935) date from later in the decade.
+"The hundred days themselves have been so mythologized mark New Deal accomplishments that endure to this day -the Securities and Exchange Commission (1934), Social Security (1935) and the pro-union legislation like the Wagner Act (1935) date from later in the decade.
 The opening act of the Roosevelt administration brought fewer structural changes than is assumed...
 Some of the new laws simply extended Hoover's efforts...

 "For all of the liberal reveries of later years, the first thrust of the Hundred Days was fiscal prudence...
-The original centerpiece of the Roosevelt program was the so-called Economy Bill, which... slashed federal outlays by an astonishing 31 percent, by far the largest reduction in government spending before or since.
+The original centerpiece of the Roosevelt program was the so-called Economy Bill, which... slashed federal outlays by an astonishing 31 percent, by far the largest reduction in government spending before or

-"Three quarters of the cuts came from veterans' benefits, the first of what are now called 'entitlement' programs and the largest source of federal spending at the time."
+"Three-quarters of the cuts came from veterans' benefits, the first of what are now called 'entitlement' programs and the largest source of federal spending at the time."